 Members of the Association shall serve without pay.
 The Board of Directors may allow a member actual and necessary expenses of Association business.

 Elections will be held at the Annual Meeting held in November.
 Vote shall be by secret ballot.
 If the slate of officers and directors is uncontested, the President may solicit a motion that the slate be accepted by acclimation.
 If more than one candidate is running for any office, vote shall be taken for that office by secret ballot of the eligible voting members.
 A voting period of five-days will begin at midnight following the membership meeting at which the items to be voted upon were presented.
 Voting, if required, will be by electronic ballot.
 The term of office for the PPIAC Board Cahir shall be from 2020 to 2023, to place this alternating schedule of office in effect.

 6.02 Nominating Committee.

-The President shall appoint a nominating committee of three members at the September Board meeting.
+The President shall appoint a nominating committee of three members within three (3) months of the annual business meeting.
 Two members shall be from the Board of Directors and the third member shall be a senior member.
 Nominations will be taken from the membership and solicited by the Nominating Committee.
-The Chairman of the Nominating Committee shall present the slate of nominees to the President at the October meeting.
+The Chair of the Nominating Committee shall present the slate of nominees to the President at the October meeting.
 Voting on the slate of nominees will occur at the annual business meeting in November.
 The qualifications for eligibility may be suspended for Senior members in order to fill Board positions that cannot be filled by qualified candidates.
-Associate members may be eligible for Board positions, with the exception of Chairman, President, and V.P. of Membership, in the event that no Senior members can be found to fill these positions.
+Associate members may be eligible for Board positions, with the exception of Board Chair, President, and Vice President of Membership, in the event that no Senior members can be found to fill these positions.

 7.01 Financial Review.